 Ralar has been a kumu hula for over 40 years, learning from her great grand aunt, Emma Farden Sharpe, one of the matriarchs of hula on the island of Maui.

 Pata became a kumu hula after 10 years of intense study beginning at age 16 with Kumu Hula Nona Kaluhiokalani, her kupuna advisor Aunty Diane Nāpua Amadeo and Loea Hula George Nāʻope.
-Pata’s teachers also sent him to Kumu Hula Keʻala Kūkona to study ‘auana (modern style of hula) and falsetto singing, and to the island of Kona to learn from Kumu Hula Jay Ahulau Akiona and his masters—Loea Hula Hilda Keanaʻāina and Aunty Eleanor Kaʻupu Makida, from whom he learned haku mele (traditional lyric composition).
+Pata’s teachers also sent him to Kumu Hula Keʻala Kūkona to study ‘auana (modern style of hula) and falsetto singing, and to Kona on the island of Hawaii to learn from Kumu Hula Jay Ahulau Akiona and his masters—Loea Hula Hilda Keanaʻāina and Aunty Eleanor Kaʻupu Makida, from whom he learned haku mele (traditional lyric composition).